 How to Make Kefir - Kefir Recipe

-- 4 c whole milk we use raw milk from our family milk cow
+- 4 cups whole milk we use raw milk from our family milk cow

 Other items needed: